-NOTICE: Pre-registration is no longer required for our Worship Services at 8:15 and 9:45.
-Certain precautions are still in place, such as wearing a mask if you are not fully vaccinated.
-We will also continue to offer a live online worship experience at 9:45 each Sunday.
-(Click Here for online Worship) at any time after 9:40am on Sunday.
+Worship Services are at 8:15 (Traditional) and 10:15 (Contemporary).
+We also offer a live online worship experience at 10:15 each Sunday.
+(Click Here for online Worship) at any time after 10:05 am on Sunday.

 Through our acts of Passionate Worship we say “thank you” to our Lord and Savior and seek an encounter with the power of the Holy Spirit as a means of equipping us for our Mission.